elastic/opbeans-frontend/README.md

 ```js
   "proxy": "http://localhost:4000",
 ```

+The environment variable `ELASTIC_OPBEANS_API_SERVER` allow you to change also the URL of the Opbeans backend service

 This way, when you `fetch('/api/todos')` in development, the development server will recognize that it’s not a static asset, and will proxy your request to `http://localhost:4000/api/todos` as a fallback.
 The development server will only attempt to send requests without a `text/html` accept header to the proxy.